 If you’re moving, you should leave all NBN equipment at your old address (besides your modem/router, and any Ethernet or power cables you’ve purchased yourself).
 If you do accidentally take it with you, you can return it to NBN Co free of charge by printing a return label from Australia Post.

-There’s no NBN connection box at my new house — what should I do?
+What if there’s no NBN connection box at my new house?

 If you’ve arrived at a new address but your NBN connection box is missing, you’ll need to let your NBN provider know.
 They can then arrange with NBN Co to replace any missing equipment, as well as organise a time for a technician to come by and re-install it if needed.

-What do I do if my NBN connection box isn’t working?
+What if my NBN connection box isn’t working?

 If you have any issues with NBN Co-supplied equipment, including your NBN connection box, you should contact your NBN provider.